joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/16/us/election-disinformation.html?searchResultPosition=3

 **‘The Crown’: How to Survive a Royal Weekend**\
-`In the new season, Diana Spencer’s aristocratic breeding triumphs and Margaret Thatcher’s middle class tendencies horrify the royals.
+`In the new season, Diana Spencer’s aristocratic breeding triumphs and Margaret Thatcher’s middle-class tendencies horrify the royals.
 Here’s a guide to the rigid world of the British class system.`\
 https://nytimes.com/2020/11/16/arts/television/the-crown-margaret-thatcher.html?searchResultPosition=4

 **Trump’s S.E.C.
 Chairman Is Stepping Down**\